EgeBalci/HERCULES/README.md

 # HERCULES
 HERCULES is a special payload generator that can bypass all antivirus software.

+Use it with netcat...

+Example : nc -l -p 1234

 # USAGE